anirudhgray/go-bookstore/README.md

 2. Make sure you have docker/docker desktop installed, and a docker daemon running.
 3. Rename `sample.env` to `.env`, and set JWT signing secret (API_SECRET) with `openssl rand -hex 32`.
 4. For MAILTRAP_API_TOKEN, obtain a free api token from https://mailtrap.io/, or run the app without it (confirmation mails, etc, will not be sent in that case).
-5. `make dev`
+5. `make production`
-6. App will be served at http://0.0.0.0:8000/ by default.
-Check http://0.0.0.0:8000/health to see if everything is OK on serverside.
+6. Frontend will be served at http://0.0.0.0/ by default.
+Check http://0.0.0.0/api/health to see if everything is OK on serverside.
+API baseurl: http://0.0.0.0/api/v1.
-7. PG Admin will be served at http://0.0.0.0:5050/browser (only in development).
+7. (Not on production.
+PG Admin only spinned up on dev) PG Admin will be served at http://0.0.0.0:5050/browser (only in development).
 Hostname: `postgres_db`, Username and Password as in your env config.
 8. API Docs at: https://documenter.getpostman.com/view/19697822/2s9Y5Wxifq

 # Features